URiem/heritage-housing-PP5/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

-## Business Requirements
-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
-What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?

-* List here your project hypothesis(es) and how you envision validating it (them).
+- List here your project hypothesis(es) and how you envision validating it (them).

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## Mapping the business requirements to the Data Visualisations and ML tasks

-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+- Business Requirement 1: Data Visualization and Correlation Study.
+  - We will inspect the data contained in the data set as it relates to the property sale prices in Ames, Iowa.
+  - We will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to the sale price.
+  - We will plot the most important and relevant data against the sale price to visualize the insights.

+- Business Requirement 2: Regression and Data Analysis
+  - We want to predict the sale price of homes in Ames, Iowa.
+For this purpose we will build a regression model with the sale price as the target value.

+- Business Requirement 3: Online App and Deployement
+  - We will build an app using streamlit that displays all the desired data analysis and visualization as well as a feature that will allow the client to predict the sale prices for her and any other property in Ames, Iowa.
+  - We will deploy the app using Heroku.

 ## ML Business Case

-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+### Predict Sale Price

+- We want an ML model to predict sale price, in dollars, for a home in Ames, Iowa.
+The target variable is a continuous number.
+We firstly consider a regression model, which is supervised and uni-dimensional.
+- Our ideal outcome is to provide a client with the ability to reliably predict the sale price of any home in Ames, Iowa, and more specifically the inherited properties the client is particularly concerned with.
+- The model success metrics are:
+  - At least 0.75 for R2 score, on train and test set.
+  - The model is considered a failure if: after 12 months of usage, the model predictions are 50% off more than 30% of the time, and/or the R2 score is less than 0.75.
+- The output is defined as a continuous value of sale price in dollars.
+Private parties/home owners/clients can access the app online and input data for their homes.
+The app can also be useful for real estate agents who want to give a quick estimate of saleprice to aprospective client, the can input the data on the fly while in live commonication with a prospective client.
+- The training data come from a public data set, which contains over 1000 property sales records.
+It contains one target features: sale price, and all other variables (23 of them) are considered features.

 ## Dashboard Design

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
+The project will be built using a Streamlit dashboard.
+The completed dashboard will satisfy the third Business Requrirement.
+It will contain the following pages:

+### Page 1: Project Summary

+This page will incude

+- Project terms and jargon
+- Description of the data set
+- Statement of business requirements

+### Page 2: Analysis of Sale Price

+This page will include checkboxes so the client has the ability to display the following visual guides to the data features:

+- Correlation between various features and the sale price.
+- Spearman and Pearson correlations.
+- Predictive Power Score analysis.
+This will satisfy the first Business Requrirement.

+### Page 3: Sale Price Prediction

+This page will include

+- Input feature of property attributes to produce a prediction on the sale price
+- Display of the predicted sale price
+- Predict the sale prices of the clients specific data in relation to her inherited properties.
+This will satisfy the second Business Requirement.

+### Page 4: Hypothesis and Validation

+This page will include

+- A list of the project's hypothesis and how they were validated

+### Page 5: Machine Learning Model

+This page will include

+- Information on the ML pipeline used to train the model
+- Demonstration of feature importance
+- Review of the pipeline performance
+- Considerations and conclusions after pipeline training

 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were not fixed.
+- You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.

 ## Deployment

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+- The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.
+- The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.